find your perfect postgrad program

 However, if you already have a particular area of interest in mind then you may wish to focus on this specifically in your postgrad course – some examples of courses could be:

-• Investigative Journalism
+• Investigative journalism

-• Newspaper Journalism
+• Newspaper journalism

-• Science Journalism
+• Science journalism

-• Financial Journalism
+• Financial journalism

-• Web Journalism
+• Web journalism

 Legal know-how

-Many of these courses will teach you about the legal issues that can arise in the world of journalism.
-From libel to copyright laws, you’ll need to negotiate your way around complex legal issues, and being able to show a basic understanding of these before you start work is really useful!
-Take a look at the Press Complaints Commission’s Code of Practice for an idea of what you’ll be dealing with.
-Working through these as part of a postgraduate course can ensure you’re well prepared and that you have the chance to ask your tutors questions, rather than being lost when something happens at your job!
+Many postgraduate courses will teach you about the legal issues that can arise in the world of journalism.
+From libel to copyright laws, you’ll need to negotiate your way around complex legal issues, and being able to show a basic understanding of these before you start work is really useful.
+In the UK, most newspapers and magazines are regulated by the Independent Press Standards Organisation (IPSO), which uses the Editors’ Code of Practice as its standards framework.

-Work experience contacts
+Work experience in journalism

 Building up your skill-set

 Finally, another great thing about a postgraduate course in journalism is the networking opportunities it offers you.
 Networking is important for many careers, but for something like journalism where knowing the right people can get you information faster, or perhaps even exclusively, it is vital.
 During your masters degree you’ll not only meet the teaching staff, their contacts, and any businesses your university links to, but also you’ll spend time getting to know your fellow students.
 Just like you, these students are aiming to work in journalism, so when the course comes to an end they too should be useful contacts to have.
+Professional bodies and training providers – such as the NCTJ and industry conferences – also run events, online seminars and alumni networks that are useful for building contacts.

 Outside of your studies

-How to become a journalist Once you have finished studying – or even while you are studying – it is also essential to build up your skills and experience so you can develop your journalism career.
+Once you have finished studying – or even while you are studying – it is also essential to build up your skills and experience so you can develop your journalism career.

 Applying for jobs

-Finally, when you’re ready, it is time to start applying for jobs!
+Finally, when you’re ready, it is time to start applying for jobs.
 Journalism is a tough market to break into, so be prepared for a couple of rejections along the way.
 There are various simple ways to make sure you stand out from the rest, you should ensure you have great referees as well as an impressive CV and well-written cover letter.
 And all the while make sure you keep working on other relevant projects – whether it’s your blog, or perhaps a small-scale website – to ensure you build up a good portfolio.
-You should also be prepared to start with low pay, unsocial hours and work your way in, but you can be sure that once you have found your inroad you won’t regret it!
+The UK labour market for journalists has become more precarious in recent years, with fewer permanent newsroom roles and more freelance and short-term contracts, so flexibility and a varied skill-set are increasingly important.

 Find your PERFECT POSTGRAD PROGRAM